 Smart Display Targeting Options

-Smart Display ads use automated targeting and are incompatible with audience & user list targeting, meaning you are not able to control what audiences, websites, or placements your ads are being shown on.
+Smart Display ads use optimized targeting and are incompatible with audience & user list targeting, meaning you are not able to control what audiences, websites, or placements your ads are being shown on.
+However, optimized targeting leverages signals from existing audience segments you’ve created as a baseline to find new and relevant audiences.

 Automated targeting uses performance data to drive conversions with a combination of 2 targeting methods:

-Although not having the control over your audiences may sound scary, you have the option to manage where your ads do not show with:
+Although not having control over your audiences may sound scary, you have the option to manage where your ads do not show with account-level placement exclusions, site-category exclusions, and topic or keyword exclusions:

 Bidding Strategies Available